wazuh/wazuh-documentation/source/installation-guide/index.rst

 - ``Single-node cluster``: this term is used for referring to those components that act within only one server; without communication with other servers running the same components.
 A Wazuh single-node cluster is a Wazuh manager server that is not connected to other Wazuh manager nodes.
 Similar criteria can be applied to Elasticsearch nodes.

 - ``Multi-node cluster``: this term is used for referring to those components that are installed in two or more separated servers and that are configured to act together to provide high availability and load balancing.
 A Wazuh multi-node cluster consists on two or more servers with Wazuh managers installed on them that synchronize their data with each other.
 The same definition can be applied to Elasticsearch nodes.
-A multi-node cluster provides high availability, scalability and load balancing for data indexing and searching.
+A multi-node cluster provides high availability, scalability and, load balancing for data indexing and searching.
 With the multi-node clusters Wazuh infrastructure can scale as much as needed.

 Supported operating systems
 ---------------------------